kpunderwood6/ScreenZone_Summary/README.md

 <img width="1335" height="482" alt="image" src="https://github.com/user-attachments/assets/000f1f71-95d3-42c3-817e-79d35b9daa42" />

-+ Direct marketing was the primary force in generating sales across all regions averaging 83% of total sales.
-Although, there has been a YoY decline starting at 86% to 76%.
++ Direct marketing was the primary driver of sales across all regions averaging 83% of total sales over the four-year period.
-+ Email marketing’s share of total sales increased each year reaching 16% in 2022 doubling from 8% in 2019.
-Email was more successful in LATAM and NA with 13% of sales from those campaigns whereas APAC saw 11% and EMEA saw 9%.
++ Email marketing grew each year reaching 16% of total sales in 2022, up from 8% in 2019.
+Performance varied by region with LATAM and North America leading at 13% of sales from email campaigns followed by APAC at 11% and EMEA at 9%.
-+ Affiliate marketing performed better within NA at 4% and EMEA at 3%, but in LATAM and APAC it returned approximately 1%.
++ Affiliate marketing performed strongest in North America at 4% and EMEA at 3%, while LATAM and APAC each recorded approximately 1%.
+Nonetheless, affiliate marketing recorded the highest AOV at $303 suggesting it tends to attract higher-spending customers.
-+ Social Media marketing consistently yielded minimal results across all regions.
++ Social media marketing averaged 1% of total sales over the four-year period consistently yielding minimal results across all regions.
++ Orders without an identified marketing channel saw significant spikes, growing 1,493% in 2020 and 368% in 2022.

 <div align="center">